What you Need to Know for PMI-ACP® Certification

 If you are thinking about taking the PMI-ACP exam, here are some key pieces of information on how to apply.
 Project Management Institute published a comprehensive PMI-ACP® Credential Handbook available on their website, which covers the application process and much more.
 The first step is to check that you meet the eligibility criteria.
 To qualify for the PMI-ACP® credential, you need to meet four educational and professional experience components.

-General Practice Experience– 2,000 hours of general project experience working on teams.
+General Practice Experience – 12 months of general project experience in the last 5 years.
 A current PMP® or PgMP® credential will satisfy this requirement but is not required to apply for the PMI-ACP exam.

-Agile Project Experience– 1,500 hours working on agile project teams or with agile methodologies.
-This requirement is in addition to the 2,000 hours of general project experience.
+Agile Project Experience – 8 months working on agile project teams or with agile methodologies in the last 3 years.
+This requirement is in addition to the 12 months of general project experience.

 Once you meet the eligibility criteria, the next step is to sign up online.
 The process is straightforward and allows you to save and come back to it if you need more time.
 The system also acts as a portal to view your submitted application, check your eligibility status, and download forms and reports.
 Once your online application has been completed and processed, PMI will send you an electronic notification requesting payment.